Shawna’s inspiring research tale told through art

 It was there she began to understand the importance of collaboration and the vital role of the radiographer.
 With insight into both technical and clinical aspects of healthcare, radiographers help to bridge the gap between scientific advances and patient care.
 For Shawna, this remains one of the most rewarding aspects of her profession.

-Shawna is now the Chief Research Radiographer at the Florey Institute of Neuroscience and Mental Health.
+Shawna is now the Chief Research Radiographer at The Florey.
 The more than 600 medical researchers at the Florey work on a range of serious diseases including stroke, epilepsy, Alzheimer’s, Parkinson’s and motor neurone diseases, depression and addiction.
 The search for causes, treatments and cures for conditions affecting the brain and mind couldn’t be more urgent.

 Shawna’s team of research radiographers are trained to deliver the highest quality anatomical and functional Magnetic Resonance Imaging (MRI) studies.
 MRI has become a key tool in the study of the brain.
 It’s a rapidly evolving field and so highly specialised radiographers are an integral part of the research team, helping to improve our understanding of the normal developing brain, the ageing brain, and our knowledge of trauma and pathologies affecting the brain.